open-atmos/PySDM/paper/paper.md

   software more approachable for both users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.

 # Summary of new features and examples in v2

 ## New PySDM Features: API in Brief
+`PySDM` v2 includes support for four major enhancements outlined below: representation of collisional breakup, representation of immersion freezing, aerosol composition initialisation helpers and enhanced adaptive time-stepping logic.
-`PySDM` v2 includes support for three major enhancements.
-For a detailed example of running a SDM simulation, we refer to @Bartman_et_al_2022_JOSS.
-The following API examples can be added or substituted into the v1 API description to run a zero-dimensional box simulation using the new features.
+For an example of running basic zero-dimensional simulations with `PySDM`, we refer to the project README.md file and the precedig @Bartman_et_al_2022_JOSS JOSS paper.
+The following code snippets demonstrating new elements of `PySDM` API can be added or substituted into the v1 API description to run simulation using the new features.

 ### Collisional Breakup